andela-technology/qualified-docs/content/creating-content/evidence-engine/cut-scores.md

 :::

 :::important Limited Beta
 Cut scores are part of the Evidence Engine, which is a beta feature that may not be enabled on your account.
+If you are interested in learning more, please reach out to our sales team.
 :::